de-souza-capstone-2020/Mars/README.md

 - [React Native](https://reactnative.dev/docs/environment-setup)
     - Please read above documentation carefully, it is a complete guide for all platforms (Mac, Windows, iOS and Android)
-    - From personal experience, running on Android is easier to set up
+    - From personal experience, running on Android emulator is easiest to set up (Pixel 3 API 27, Android 8.1 Oreo)

 ## Set up